French Army ID tag worn by a Jewish Lithuanian emigre soldier

 Also in Alexander and Raya Magid Markon family collection

 The collection consists of a dog tag, correspondence, documents, identification cards, and photographs relating to Alexander and Raya Magid Markon and their son Alain during and after the Holocaust when the family left German occupied France for the United States.
+Some of these materials may be unified into a single collection in the future.

 The papers consist of documents, identification cards, photographs, and correspondence relating to the Markon family during the Holocaust.